• Skip to main content

 After implementing the article links, it only took 15 minutes of transcription to discover that automated linking is a MUST-DO feature, rather than the NICE-TO-HAVE priority I'd assigned it.
 It's miserable to type [[Sally Joseph Carr Brumfield|Josie]] every time Julia mentions the daughter-in-law who lives with her.

-Filed Under: history Tagged With: history
+Filed Under: Uncategorized Tagged With: history

 Reader Interactions